Real Name: Anthony Davis

 Hair: (Davis) Black, later dyed blond; (Strikeback) none

-(Spectacular Spider-Man II#58 (fb) - BTS) - Ringer understood he wasn't cut out for the crime and wanted to sell his costume, so gave his costume to the Tinkerer to modify it.
+(Spectacular Spider-Man II#58 (fb) - BTS) - Davis realized he wasn't cut out for a life of crime, so he gave his costume to the Tinkerer to modify, intending to peddle it to his business contacts when it was finished.

-(Spectacular Spider-Man II#53 - BTS) - The Tinkerer was defeated by Spider-Man, and the Ringer's costume remained in the Tinkerer's old base, which was garrisoned by the Police.
+(Spectacular Spider-Man II#53 - BTS) - But the Tinkerer was defeated by Spider-Man, and the Ringer's completed new costume remained in a crate at the Tinkerer's workshop, which was guarded by the police.

-(Spectacular Spider-Man II#58) - Instead, it was Spider-Man, after his dinner with Debra Withman, who found the Ringer and defeated him very easily.
-Jenkins detonated the explosive, which was really just a farce that exploded in a small "poof," leaving both Spider-Man and the Ringer unharmed.
+(Spectacular Spider-Man II#58) - Following his dinner date, it was instead Spider-Man who found the Ringer, and defeated him very easily.
+From his hideout, Jenkins used a remote control to detonate the explosive, which was really just a trick that exploded in a muffled "fwumph," leaving both Spider-Man and the Ringer unharmed.

-Spider-Man webbed up the Ringer and brought him to the Police.
-The Ringer confessed to having violated his probation and confessed to his actions.
+Spider-Man webbed up the Ringer and took him to the police precinct; the Ringer confessed to having violated his probation and admitted to attempted assault--he also requested that the police call a good dentist for him.

-(Deadly Foes of Spider-Man#4 (fb) - BTS) - Davis went to prison.
-Jenkins went to the same prison, unaware that Davis was there.
-When Jenkins boasted of his plan involving the Ringer with his prison-mates, Davis heard everything.
-He was too scared to seek vengeance, but told everything to his wife Leila Davis.
+(Deadly Foes of Spider-Man#4 (fb) - BTS) - Davis was sent to prison; but Jenkins was in the same prison, unaware that Davis was there, too.
+When Jenkins boasted of his plan involving the Ringer with his fellow inmates, Davis heard everything--although he was too scared to seek revenge, Davis told his wife Leila about it.

 (Code of Honor#3) - Ringer, Hobgoblin and Cobra went on a crime spree, but were opposed by Daredevil and the Black Widow.

-(Captain America I#319) - Ringer was gunned down in the Scourge massacre at the Bar with no Name.
+(Captain America I#319) - Along with other super-criminal victims, the Ringer was gunned down by Scourge in a massacre at the Bar with no Name.

-(Captain America I#320) - The Water Wizard led Cap to the bar the morning after the Scourge massacre and showed him the bodies of the Ringer and all the other villains.
+(Captain America I#320) - The morning after the Scourge massacre, the Water Wizard led Captain America to the bar and showed him the bodies of the Ringer and all the other villains.

-(Lethal Foes of Spider-Man#4 (fb) - BTS) - Strikeback performed some missions for the AIM, after which he became independent.
+(Lethal Foes of Spider-Man#4 (fb) - BTS) - Strikeback performed some missions for AIM, after which he became an independent free agent.

-Shortly after, when Leila was in danger for Stegron's assault Strikeback intervened in her defense and held back Stegron, equaling his strength.
+Shortly after, when Leila was in danger from Stegron's assault, Strikeback intervened in her defense and held back Stegron, equaling his strength.

 Comments: Ringer was created by David Kraft, Keith Giffen and Klaus Janson;